noahehall/theBookOfNoah/0current/languages/javascript/readme.md

   - its intrinsically linked to the callstack, where each block context creates a new closure
 - block scope: lives within {}
 - function scope: lives within function definitions/expressions/closures
+  - fns created with new / arrow do not create closures
 - scope chain:
   - if the variable is not available in the current scope:
   - look for it in the parent function, if its not available there